rwinkhart/sshyp/README.md

 # Known Issues
 Broken Features in Latest Release:

-- nested folders
-- multi-word folder/entry names
-- folder creation (broken on server-side)
+- the 'gen' function uses the older notetaking system

 Broken Features in Source:

-- probably something, but not the things above
+- the 'gen' function uses the older notetaking system